elijah629/CSeries/README.md

 ## UPCOMING

-CConsole in (C++,C)
+Noting Here!

+See the [App suggestion forms]() to suggest apps! also, see [forum rules](https://github.com/Elijah629/CSeries/blob/main/forumrules.md)

 ## NEWS!

 Well We got news!

-Ya know how its called "CSeries" and almost "everything" starts with a 'C' Well Other programming laungages start with a 'C' so now were including
+Ya know how its called "CSeries" and almost "all" my projects starts with a 'C' Well Other programming languages start with a 'C' so now were including.

 'C',
 'C++',